tomjkidd/hello-cljs/doc/chapter_001_the_happy_path.md

 The other options can be ignored for now.

-At this point the following commands should succeed.
+At this point the following command should succeed:

 ```bash
 lein cljsbuild once dev